 The maximum credit may be increased for cash contributions made to a qualified foster care charitable organization that is also a qualified charitable organization.
-If you made a contribution to a qualified foster care charitable organization, you can increase the maximum credit amount allowed from \$200 to \$400 (\$400 to \$800 for married filing joint).
+If you made a contribution to a qualified foster care charitable organization, you can increase the maximum credit amount established from \$200 to \$400 for single taxpayers or heads of household; and \$400 to \$800 for married filing joint.
+In most cases, for married taxpayers who file separate returns, each spouse may claim only one-half (1/2) of the credit that would have been allowed on a joint return.